fastapi/fastapi/docs/en/docs/tutorial/body-multiple-params.md

 ## Multiple body parameters

-In the previous example, the *path operations* would expect a JSON body with the attributes of an `Item`, like:
+In the previous example, the *path operation* would expect a JSON body with the attributes of an `Item`, like:

 ```JSON
 {